 There are motivational barriers to making data outputs available rapidly.
-There is a need for incentivising the early publication/release of data outputs and the software used to produce them during a public health emergency.
-The early publication/release of data outputs and the tools used to create them should be encouraged by building trust, providing incentives for sharing data and providing appropriate governance.
+There is a need for incentivising the early publication/release of data outputs during a public health emergency.
+The early publication/release of data outputs should be encouraged by building trust, providing incentives for sharing data and providing appropriate governance.

-There is a need to invest in state-of-the-art information technology (IT) and data management systems infrastructure.
-The investment should also be directed towards people and skills to fully utilise the potential of large-scale infrastructure.
+Invest in state-of-the-art information technology (IT) and data management systems infrastructure.
+The investment should also be directed towards people and skills to fully utilise the potential of large scale infrastructure.
 The minimum required infrastructure for pandemic response in terms of technology, skills, people and frameworks should be accessible to all jurisdictions/sectors.